DMOJ/docs/docs/site/texoid.md

 with ease, porting over PDF resources, and so on.
 An example of this functionality live can be seen [here](https://dmoj.ca/problem/ds4), [here](https://dmoj.ca/problem/ccoqr16p3), and [here](https://dmoj.ca/problem/ccoqr16p1).

-DMOJ support this through a related project, DMOJ Texoid.
-Installing is a simple process.
+DMOJ supports this through a related project, [Texoid](https://github.com/DMOJ/texoid).
+Installation is a simple process.

 ## Installing Texoid
 Texoid is simple to set up and use.